oslabs-beta/canopy/README.md

 });
 ```

 And voil&agrave;!
 You are now the proud owner of the latest instance of Canopy.
 To use, it simply run your favorite Svelte project *in dev mode* and open the appropriate `localhost` port in Chrome -- more specific instructions are below.
-Alternatively, you can use our pre-loaded Svelte project by navigating in your terminal to the directory `./demo-client` and running `npm run dev` .
+Alternatively, you can use our pre-loaded Svelte project by navigating in your terminal to the directory `./demo-client` and running `npm i && npm run dev` .

 ## State tracker